-Without marketing, you not going to draw in new investors, customers, or clients.
-Small businesses often face a budget issue, meaning marketing can fall by the wayside in order to spend revenues on other areas of the business.
+Without marketing, it is difficult to draw in new investors, customers, or clients.
+Small businesses often face budget challenges and allow marketing to fall by the wayside in order to spend revenues on other areas of the business.

-Publish Valuable Content
+Publish Valuable Content & Personalize It

 As they say, content is king, and that statement has never been truer than today.
 In a world where content is always put in front of us, whether online or print, the competition to gain consumer attention is fierce.
 Creating valuable content is more than just creating content that ranks well in Google – it means creating content that adds value to consumers’ lives.

 One of the easiest ways to create content for your website is to write articles.
+Write for your audience.
 Readers are looking for short snippets of information that quickly get the point across while also giving them the option to read further into the topic.
 Try content like lists, infographics, and even videos.

 Get Discounts on Online Advertising

-Pay-per-click ads are a great way to quickly boost your website traffic, and getting a credit for these ads means free web traffic.
+Pay-per-click ads are a great way to quickly boost your website traffic, and getting a voucher for these ads means free web traffic.
 Better yet, if you can convert that traffic into customers, you can continue the cycle.

 Target Your Local Market

 You don’t have to think global in order to start quickly expanding your reach.
 Focusing on your local market can help with campaign focus and execution.
-It’s a lot easier to market your business where you live, than elsewhere.
+It’s a lot easier to market your business where you live than elsewhere.
 And it gives you the advantage of the ‘local presence’ – you can show up at events, meet customers and grow your business.
 Once you’ve figured out how to make your business work locally, then you can focus on expansion.

 Take Advantage of Social Media

-With over 210 million Facebook users in the United States alone, social media allows your business to have incredible reach.
-Plus Instagram, SnapChat and Twitter allow you unique ways to reach your audience wherever they may reside online.
+With over 210 million Facebook users in the United States alone, social media allows your business to have incredible reach and a local presence.
+Plus, Instagram, Snapchat, TikTok, Twitter, and Pinterest allow you unique ways to reach your audience wherever they may reside online.

 We’ve said it before, but getting press coverage for your business is entirely possible.
 Read the link, follow the steps, and get yourself in the news!